Carmarthen West and South Pembrokeshire (UK Parliament constituency): Profile

-Carmarthen West and South Pembrokeshire is a marginal seat between the Labour Party and the Conservatives.
-The Conservatives are very strong around the more rural parts of the seat along with Pembroke, whereas Carmarthen and Pembroke Dock are more inclined to the Labour Party.
-Plaid Cymru is traditionally stronger in West Carmarthenshire as well as the Tenby area where several local councillors represent the party.
+Carmarthen West and South Pembrokeshire was a marginal seat between the Labour Party and the Conservatives.
+The Conservatives were very strong around the more rural parts of the seat along with Pembroke, whereas Carmarthen and Pembroke Dock were more inclined to the Labour Party.
+Plaid Cymru was traditionally stronger in West Carmarthenshire as well as the Tenby area where several local councillors represented the party.